viktoriaszabo-sz/Robotics-Process-Automation/README.md

 # Robotics-Process-Automation
-Project for Robotic PRocess Automation for an invoicing system, using UiPath Studio and Robot Framework
+Project for Robotic Process Automation for an invoicing system, using UiPath Studio and Robot Framework